Gentry333/Gentry333.github.io/README.md

 3.Run "bundle exec jekyll serve" to build and host the site.

-4. If you are not hosting on github, just upload the _site folder contents to wherever you want to host the site (DO NOT EVER EDIT THE CONTENTS OF _site.
-Make the changes to the outside files, than re-serve the site.)
+#### Also:

-Also: the bootstrap javascript settings, font awesome, and jquery are linked to a remote CDN.
+the bootstrap javascript settings, font awesome, and jquery are linked to a remote CDN.
 You can modify those address if needed (they are located in the _includes/head.html).

 The Bootstrap 4 SCSS files are installed locally in "_sass/bootstrap".
 Everything is loaded by default.
 If you would only like to load specific bootstrap files, than edit the imports in 'css/main.scss'